-Up to this point we applied Eulerian methods of analysis such as maps and vertical cross-sections, identifying the flows impacting the EASMF from the tropical and the extratropical side, and highlighting their differences in terms of height, direction and thermodynamic properties.
+Up to this point we applied Eulerian methods of analysis such as maps and vertical cross-sections, identifying the flows impacting the EASMF from the tropical and the extratropical side and highlighting their differences in terms of height, direction, and thermodynamic properties.
 Using Lagrangian backward trajectories, we can now isolate these airstreams and investigate their origin and path towards the EASMF.
 As shown previously, the EASMF is characterised by a steep gradient in θ_e , particularly evident at low-levels and over eastern China.
 The advection of cool extratropical air is centred around 700-800 hPa, while the advection of warm tropical air occurs at lower altitudes.
 For this reason, the starting points of the backward trajectories are restricted to grid points between 700 and 900 hPa.
-The selection domain, for each climatological season, consists of the 115°E-120°E longitude interval and of a 1.5° latitude interval centred around the mean latitude of the EASMF within 115°E-120°E (values rounded to the nearest quarter of a degree, i.e., 29.5°N, 30.75°N, 32.75°N, and 35.75°N for spring, pre-Mei Yu, Mei Yu, and mid-summer stages, respectively).
-The 50 points in this domain with highest θ_e are selected as starting points for the warm airstream, while the 50 points with lowest θ_e constitute the starting points for the cool airstream.
-The calculation of the trajectories is based on the flow of the 'climatological year', see Section 2.3 for more details.
+The selection domain, for each climatological season, consists of the 115-120° E longitude interval and of a 1.5° latitude interval centred around the mean latitude of the EASMF within 115-120° E (values rounded to the nearest quarter of a degree, i.e. 29.5, 30.75, 32.75, and 35.75° N for spring, pre-Mei Yu, Mei Yu, and mid-summer stages, respectively).
+The 50 points in this domain with the highest θ_e are selected as starting points for the warm airstream, while the 50 points with lowest θ_e constitute the starting points for the cool airstream.
+The calculation of the trajectories is based on the flow of the "climatological year"; see Sect.
+2.3 for more details.